botv/jotto/README.md

-# PlayMe
+# Jotto
-Contains scripts to beat you at any game
+This repository was made to beat Matt Zipin at Jotto.
+It is not finished, so I recommend you leave at once.
+Watch it so that you know when it's done.